Methylenedioxybutylamphetamine

+MDBU, also known as 3,4-methylenedioxy-N-butylamphetamine or as N-butyl-MDA, is a lesser-known drug.
+It is the N-butyl derivative of 3,4-methylenedioxyamphetamine (MDA).

+Use and effects

-Methylenedioxybutylamphetamine (MDBU or 3,4-methylenedioxy-N-butylamphetamine) is a lesser-known drug.
-It is also the N-butyl derivative of 3,4-methylenedioxyamphetamine (MDA).
-MDBU was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose is listed as 40 mg, and the duration unknown.
-MDBU produces few to no effects.
-Very little data exists about the pharmacological properties, metabolism, and toxicity of MDBU.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDBU's minimum dose as 40 mg orally and its duration as unknown.
+MDBU produced few to no effects at tested doses.

+Chemistry

+Synthesis

+The chemical synthesis of MDBU has been described.